AndrewDDavis/Bash-Function-Library/README.md

 - To see expanded aliases, use `type -a cmd-alias`, or hit Ctrl-Alt-e after typing the command, but before running it (repeatedly, for nested aliases).
+## Bourne Shell Functions

+Functions to support ~/.profile, and the top of ~/.bashrc.